int-net/EminentResultsDatabase/README.md

     - the Electrical utility domain, with its use of [CIM/CGMES](https://www.entsoe.eu/data/cim/cim-for-grid-models-exchange/) is not new to RDF.

 We hope this section gives insight in how we try to uphold the FAIR principles for this dataset.
-If you have feedback or suggestions on how we can improve this, pleas feel free to raise an [issue](https://github.com/int-net/EminentResultsDatabase/issues)
+If you have feedback or suggestions on how we can improve this, please feel free to raise an [issue](https://github.com/int-net/EminentResultsDatabase/issues).